Iraq says al Qaeda members crossing into Syria

 Iraq has reinforced security along its 680 km (422 miles) desert border with Syria, making it the most heavily guarded Iraqi frontier, Zebari said.

-"This is our main concern - about the spillover, about extremist groups taking root in neighboring countries, to have a base," Zebari added.
+"This is our main concern - about the spillover, about extremist groups taking root in neighbouring countries, to have a base," Zebari added.

 Al Qaeda operatives were communicating through underground networks of militants, he said.